| How to Use Concordances

 text reference beneath the word "holy," etc.) will help you

 know where to begin your research.
+In order to

 better understand the meaning, see how the passage is used in the Spirit